samrudha01codespace/BOLO_2.0/README.md

 ## Getting Started:

 1. **Download and Install:**
-   - Get started by downloading EduLife from the App Store or Google Play Store.
+   - Get started by downloading Bolo from the given apk file.
    - Install the app on your device and follow the on-screen instructions to set up your account.

 2. **Enable Microphone Access:**
-   - Grant EduLife permission to access your device's microphone to enable real-time speech recognition and correction.
+   - Grant Bolo permission to access your device's microphone to enable real-time speech recognition and correction.

 3. **Practice Regularly:**
-   - Begin practicing your spoken English with EduLife's Grammar Corrector feature.
+   - Begin practicing your spoken English with Bolo's Grammar Corrector feature.
-   - Speak naturally, and let EduLife provide instant feedback and corrections to help you improve.
+   - Speak naturally, and let Bolo provide instant feedback and corrections to help you improve.

 4. **Review Feedback and Improve:**
    - Pay attention to the corrections and suggestions provided by EduLife.